deco-cx/astro-docs-view/README.md

 1. Create new MDX files in `view/src/content/docs/`
 2. Update the sidebar configuration in `astro.config.mjs`
 3. Use Starlight components for enhanced documentation features
+4. Apply Tailwind CSS classes directly in your MDX content

 ## 📖 Learn More